 (b) Protective devices.

 (i) Circuits exposed to power conductors.
-Communication circuits so located as to be exposed to accidental contact with light or power conductors operating at over 300 volts shall have each circuit so exposed provided with an approved protector.
+Communication circuits so located as to be exposed to accidental contact with light or power conductors operating at over 300 volts must have each circuit so exposed provided with an approved protector.

 (c) Conductor location.